wiseman-timelord/Chat-VulkanLlama/README.md

 - Windows with WSL or Linux (untested), + libraries listed in `./data/req_wsl.txt` + packages libncurses5-dev & xterm + experimental llama-cpp-python (for GGUF).
 - Python 3.x + libraries listed in `./data/req_win.txt`.
 - Large Language Models in the format of Llama 2, that could be from [7 billion parameter @ 8GB](https://huggingface.co/TheBloke/Llama-2-7b-Chat-GGUF/blob/main/llama-2-7b-chat.Q8_0.gguf) to [70 billion parameter @ 48GB](https://huggingface.co/TheBloke/Llama-2-70B-chat-GGUF/blob/main/llama-2-70b-chat.Q5_K_M.gguf), however the [2 billion parameter @ 3GB](https://huggingface.co/TheBloke/Llama-2-7b-Chat-GGUF/blob/main/llama-2-7b-chat.Q2_K.gguf) versions should be used for working on the code for faster loading.
 Currently models be in the `[INST] <<SYS>>\n{system_input}\n<</SYS>>\n{instruct_input}[/INST]` syntax only, this is planned to have a menu in future release, but for now if you desiring to use other models will require manual modification of the syntax in `./scripts/message.py`.

+### NOTES:
+- Note Some content on this page has not been updated since early Llama 2 time period, it will be updated as I go.

 ### FUTURE PLANS:
 1) When detecting models, user should be able to assign 1 of 3-4 preset syntax, to additional text in the list in "./models/identify.log", and then re-use this preference in future.
 Tried for 1 day to implement this, need try again sometime, seemingly simple, but GPT couldnt figure it out.
 Try again sometime.
 Will try again sometime.